 Our Team

-Our mental health care team includes a Board Certified Neuropsychologist, Psychologist Candidates, Licensed Professional Counselors with varying specialties, Counseling Interns, and Licensed Professional Counselor Candidates.
+Our mental health care team includes a Board Certified Neuropsychologist, a Licensed Clinical Psychologist specializing in neuropsychological testing, Psychologist Candidates, and Professional Counselors with varying specialties.

 Dr. Emily Inman, PsyD, ABN is a licensed psychologist in the state of Colorado and a member of the American Board of Professional Neuropsychology.
 She earned both her masters in Marriage and Family Therapy and her doctorate in Clinical Psychology with a specialization in Neuropsychology from the University of the Rockies.
 After completing her doctorate, she worked as the resident psychologist at a dual-diagnosis behavioral health clinic in Colorado Springs, as a competency evaluator at the Colorado Mental Health Institute of Pueblo, and as a psychologist in private practice.
 Dr. Inman works with a neuro-centered approach that is dedicated to helping people think better in school, at work, and throughout later life.
 She works to truly understand each of her client’s individual needs and goals, and works with them to develop a personalized plan for growth.